brassc/FSL/README.md

             - `check_params` prints the $h$, $a$ and optionally $b$ parameters according to the length of the `params` array
         - Data and `params` are used by `calculate_fitted_values` function to return `h_values`, a linear spaced array between minimum and maximum values in the horizontal contour, and `v_fitted`, where the ellipse function defined in `func` is used to calculate a corresponding vertical array from `h_values`.
         - Due to the square root inherent to the ellipse formula, sometimes `func` would return imaginary values, represented as flat, horizontal trailing lines either side of the ellipse.
 These values were trimmed using `filter_fitted_values` function, ensuring to retain the starting and ending $0$ in the `v_fitted` array and corresponding `h_values` at the relevant index.
-            - To prevent discontinuities, a filter was also applied for the vertical direction - regions of the ellipse with very high gradient discontinuous with the rest of the ellipse were removed.
+            - To prevent discontinuities, a filter was also applied for the vertical direction.
+Regions of the ellipse with very high gradient discontinuous with the rest of the ellipse were found by evaluating the second derivative of the ellipse for all `x` values of the fitted ellipse curve.
+These regions were removed so that only a smooth region of the ellipse remained.
         - Data slice is updated using `update_dataframe` function, adding the filtered data to `ellipse_h_def`, `ellipse_v_def`, `ellipse_h_ref`, `ellipse_v_ref`.
     - The data is then returned to main program as `ellipse_data`.
 6. `ellipse_data` is appended to `transformed_df` DataFrame.